My Background

 My Therapeutic Style

 I take an eclectic approach to therapy and integrate many treatment modalities, including behavioral, cognitive, dialectic, and relational.
 In this way, I am able to incorporate many different tools and techniques into a collaborative therapeutic relationship that is tailored to the needs of each individual client.
 I strive to create a safe and comfortable setting where clients can talk openly about their concerns in a supportive environment.
-I specialize in addressing depression, anxiety, relationship conflicts, identity development, and working with the LGBT community as an affirming therapist.
+I specialize in addressing depression, anxiety, relationship conflicts, postpartum mood/anxiety disorders, identity development, and working with the LGBT community as an affirming therapist.
 In addition, my experience working in university counseling centers provides me with an in-depth understanding of issues relevant to undergraduate and graduate students, as well as those of young professionals.
+I have also received advanced training in the assessment and treatment of postpartum mood/anxiety disorders through Postpartum Support International, which allows me to help new parents as they navigate perinatal mental health concerns.